ONSdigital/dis-wagtail/README.md

     # Start both Django and the scheduler using Honcho
     honcho start

-    # To run just the web server. alias: djrun
     # This is not needed if you used `honcho start`
     make runserver
     ```